 Our Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis has been and will likely continue to be, negatively affected by the COVID-19 pandemic.
-In particular, while the trial continues to progress, many clinical trial sites in this clinical trial have temporarily suspended dosing of previously-enrolled patients and/or enrollment of new patients and some patients have discontinued from the trial.
-Our clinical trial sites are in the process of implementing procedures to allow them to begin dosing and/or enrolling patients in our clinical trial during the second quarter of 2020.
-As a result, we anticipate that the availability of top-line results from this clinical trial will be delayed.
+Earlier this year, many clinical trial sites in this clinical trial temporarily suspended dosing of previously-enrolled patients and/or enrollment of new patients and some patients discontinued from the trial.
+While the majority of our clinical trial sites have implemented procedures to allow them to safely re-engage in enrollment and trial activities, the availability of top-line results from this clinical trial is delayed.
 These events could significantly delay our Phase 1b/2a clinical trial, increase the cost of completing our Phase 1b/2a clinical trial and lead to questions about the integrity, reliability or robustness of the data from our Phase 1b/2a clinical trial.
 We are unable to predict with confidence the duration of such delays and difficulties.
 If patient enrollment and dosing of enrolled patients is delayed for an extended period of time, our Phase 1b/2a clinical trial could be further delayed or otherwise adversely affected.